parameswar-mondal/Nodejs-Javascript-Database-Cloud-related-interview-questions/README.md

 The `package.json` file is used by Node.js to manage the project dependencies and ensure that the correct versions of each dependency are installed.
 This makes it easy to share the project with other developers, who can easily install all the required dependencies by running a single command.

+### Q: What are the global variables in Node.js?
+`Ans:` In Node.js, there are several global variables that are available to all modules without the need for requiring or importing them.
+These global variables include:

+1. `global`: This variable is the global object in Node.js, similar to the `window` object in a web browser.
+It contains properties and methods that are available globally to all modules.

+2. `process`: This variable is an object that provides information about the current Node.js process, such as the command-line arguments, environment variables, and current working directory.

+3. `console`: This variable is an object that provides methods for printing messages to the console, such as `console.log()` and `console.error()`.

+4. `Buffer`: This variable is a constructor function that provides a way to work with binary data in Node.js, such as reading or writing files in binary mode.

+5. `setTimeout`, `setInterval`, and `setImmediate`: These are functions that allow you to schedule code to be executed at a later time or repeatedly at a set interval.

+6. `__dirname` and `__filename`: These variables contain the absolute path of the directory and file, respectively, in which the current module is located.

+Note that it is generally considered good practice to avoid using global variables in your Node.js code, as it can lead to conflicts and make your code harder to maintain.
+Instead, it's recommended to use module-level variables and pass them around as needed.

 > ## Mid-Level Node.js Interview Questions and Answers